NV-Phong/NV-Phong/README.md

 ### I'M NV-PHONG

-I'm on a journey to become a Full-Stack developer.With my knowledge of UI/UX design.
-I enjoy solving Front-End problems and creating the best user experience for users.
-I also spend time learning new technologies and best practices to become a better engineer.
-I like to learn about process automation or applying AI to improve work productivity.
+I'm on a journey to become a software engineer who builds thoughtful, scalable digital experiences.
+I’m drawn to both the elegance of user interfaces and the logic behind backend systems and I find joy in connecting the two.
+Beyond the stack, I’m also exploring how AI and automation can streamline development and enhance the way we build and use software.

 ### ACTIVITY